I recently returned from a 17-day adventure in Paris. And I can’t stop thinking about my carry-on.

 Returning home, I was struck by the disconnect between my carry-on adventure and my “real life” with decidedly more stuff.

-At home I have bookcases full of books.
-Many more than enough and some I’ll never read.
-I have a closet full of clothes taking up space, but not all offering delight.
+At home I have bookcases full of books—many more than enough, and some I’ll never read.
+My closet is full too, but not everything in it sparks joy or matches my current vibration.

-And while experiences not things has been a mantra for awhile, I look around our apartment and see stuff—less than some, but more than would fit in a carry-on.
+And while experiences, not things has been a mantra for a while, I look around our apartment and see stuff—less than some, sure, but more than would ever fit in a carry-on.

 It’s not that I want to live out of a suitcase.

-But when 17 days with a carry-on can be so freeing and functional, so light and liberating, it makes me wonder about creating a carry-on sort of life.
+But when 17 days with a carry-on felt so freeing and functional, so light and liberating, it got me thinking about the kind of life I want to create and carry with me.

 Simplicity and ease

 Because when you have less to choose from, it’s easier to choose.
-Picking which dress to wear is simpler when there’s 8, not 38.
+Picking which dress to wear is simpler when there are 8, not 38.

 When everything around you is useful and essential, it creates its own kind of flow and ease.

-When you have just what you need—no more and no less—there’s a simplicity that soon disappears with excess.
+When you have just what you need—no more and no less—there’s a simplicity that invites alignment.